Lexicon PCM-60 digital reverb

 variability

-but there is enough variety to satisfy most bread-n-butter needs - like
+but there is enough variety to satisfy most bread-n-butter needs -

 piano, brass, strings, guitar, vocals which this unit was targeted